A candlestick basically has three basic features:

 - Upper and Lower wick, which represent high and low

-- Color, where green means a price increase and red means price decrease during the day
+- Color, where green means a price increase and red means a price decrease during the day

 The interesting thing is that these candlesticks can form patterns due to the herd behavior of traders in the stock market.
 These patterns have a psychological factor to them and we will look at each and every candlestick pattern with the same psychological approach.